|

 (s)

 Training activities autonomously chosen by the Student, provided that they are coherent with the Program Track, as in D.M.270/04, art.10, comma 5, letter a.
-7.2 Mode of studyThis Course requires a full time attendance and involves classroom and laboratory activities

 In the next section, the Study Programs approved in advance are reported.